numerical-mooc/numerical-mooc/README.md

 - Carlos Jerez, Pontificia Universidad Catolica de Chile
 - David Ketcheson, King Abdullah University of Science and Technology (KAUST), Saudi Arabia

-Unfortunately, David's course was cancelled and he had to bail out of the MOOC too.
+Unfortunately, David's course was cancelled and he had to bail out of the MOOC.

 ##List of Modules